A hajj closer to normal: 1 million Muslims begin pilgrimage

 With many more people applying to perform the hajj each year than the kingdom can accommodate, the Saudi government controls the flow of visitors through annual quotas based on each nation’s Muslim population.

 The visa regulations have grown stricter after deadly incidents in recent years.
 In 2015, several thousand pilgrims were crushed to death in a stampede.
 This year, those quotas were sharply reduced.
 Indonesia sent just over 100,000 people, the world’s largest contingent.
-The U.S. sent over 9,500 citizens.
+The United States sent over 9,500.

-Shiite powerhouse Iran, Saudi Arabia’s regional foe that in 2016 barred its citizens from making the pilgrimage amid an escalating sectarian rivalry, sent 39,000, less than half of its attendance in 2019.
+Shiite powerhouse Iran, Saudi Arabia’s regional foe that in 2016 barred its citizens from making the pilgrimage amid an escalating sectarian rivalry, sent 39,000 worshippers — less than half of its attendance in 2019.
 Iranian Supreme Leader Ayatollah Ali Khamenei’s special envoy for the hajj did not receive a visa because he is over 65, Iranian media reported.

 Although the pandemic is far from over, with hundreds new infections a day in the kingdom, the government is glad of the influx.
 The event is a critical source of prestige and tourism for Saudi Arabia.